Finance - Frequently Asked Questions (FAQs)

 Where do I pay my real estate tax bill?

-The township treasurer collects real estate tax bills.
-This bill covers school taxes as well as streetlight taxes for the applicable developments.
+The elected Tax Collector collects real estate tax bills.
+He/she collects the school tax bill, township tax, as well as streetlight taxes for the applicable developments.

 I only lived here part of the year.
 How and where should I file?